iLya2IK/libOGG_litedyn/README.md

 libOGG_litedyn
 ===================

-It is free pascal bindings and wrapper around OGG library (Graphviz).
+It is free pascal bindings and wrapper around OGG library.
 Ogg is a free, open container format maintained by the Xiph.Org Foundation.

 ### Requirements